gokkulasudanr92/RENCI_SciDAS_NetworkOptimizerService/README.md

 This package defines all the fixed constants used within the project.
 #### 7. src/generated/java
 This source folder contains all the generated java files corresponding to the definition of `.proto` files.

+## Build & Deploy
+This is an Eclipse "Maven Project".
+To build this application, execute the maven build with options `clean install -U`.
+To deploy this application, place the `.war` file generated from previous build at the tomcat's `webapps` folder.
+(Note: In eclipse, link the tomcat server to the project).